Why Do I Have to Cancel? Why Am I Still Being Invoiced?

 If you are still receiving invoices from us for a service you thought was canceled, then for some reason, we have not received your cancelation request.
 Or, if we do receive your cancelation request, you did not complete the verification process.

 The following are common questions and misconceptions on how to cancel.
-Unfortunately, HostGator will only accept cancelation requests in writing via the cancelation form found in the Customer Portal.

 Why do I have to cancel?